PTsolvers/Julia-HPC-Scales/README.md

 As first task, let's complete the physics section in the iteration loop, replacing `# ???` by actual code.

-Once done, let's run the script and briefly check how iteration count normalised by `nx` scales when changing the resolution.
+Once done, let's run the script and briefly check how iteration count normalised by `nx` scales when changing the grid resolution.

 ### Task 2: The accelerated pseudo-transient method
+As you can see, the iteration count does not really scales with increasing grid resolution and the overall iteration count is really large.

+To address this issue, we can implement the accelerated pseudo-transient method [(Räss et al., 2022)](https://doi.org/10.5194/gmd-15-5757-2022).
+Practically, we will define residuals for both x and z fluxes (`Rqx`, `Rqz`) and provide an update rule based on some optimal numerical parameters consistent with the derivations in [(Räss et al., 2022)](https://doi.org/10.5194/gmd-15-5757-2022).

+Starting from the [scripts/geothermal_2D.jl](scripts/geothermal_2D.jl) script, let's implement the acceleration technique.
+We can now reduce the cfl from `clf = 1 / 4.1` to `cfl = 1 / 2.1`, and `dτ = cfl * min(dx, dz)^2` becomes now `vdτ = cfl * min(dx, dz)`.
+Other modifications are the introduction of a numerical Reynolds number (`re = 0.8π`) and the change of `maxiter = 30nx` and `ncheck = 2nx`.

+Let's complete the physics section in the iteration loop, replacing `# ???` with actual code.

+Run the code and check how the iteration count scales as function of grid resolution.

 ### Task 3: From CPU to GPU using array programming

 ### Task 4: Kernel programming

 #### Task 4a: CPU "kernel" programming
 Actually using multi-threading

 #### Task 4b: GPU kernel programming

 ## The optimisation problem